Overview

 Toolchain / IDE CMake

-3. IOC configuration
+3. IOC Configuration

 IOC file configuration is entirely dependent on your use case.
-But here's an example: image
+But here's an example:

 4. Code Generation